solsoftware/capsula/README.md

 # Capsula
 **Capsula** is a JavaScript library for building user interfaces and other event-driven software using highly reusable, flexible, and encapsulated software components called *capsules*.
 Capsula is executable both within the browser and node.js.

-Capsula is a sort of dynamic, general-purpose, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) "language" that accommodates many new and powerful concepts designed to handle complexity and favour abstraction, encapsulation, flexibility, and reuse.
-It also provides for both declarative and imperative programming styles, letting the programmer decide when to use which of the two and when to combine them.
+Capsula is a sort of dynamic, general-purpose, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) "language" that accommodates many new and powerful concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.
+It also provides for both declarative and imperative programming styles which can be easily used in combination.

-Capsula exhibits concepts specifically dedicated to the domain of user interfaces.
-By default, Capsula supports building web UIs (relies on the DOM API), however this can be changed by extending it to work with any other JavaScript widget API, both client- or server-side.
+Among other concepts, Capsula exhibits concepts specifically dedicated to the domain of user interfaces.
+By default, Capsula supports building web UIs (relies on the DOM API), however this can be changed by extending it to work with any other JavaScript widget API.

-It is quite usual for applications to have components that perform a communication based on the client-server (request-response) paradigm.
-Capsula provides for decoupling clients from specifics of the server, communication channel, and implementation APIs, and enables clients to become more powerful and yet independent and reusable.
+It is quite usual for applications to communicate with third-party applications or systems based on the client-server (request-response) paradigm.
+Capsula helps here by setting the client code free of any physical details of communication, so that programmer's focus is only on what's essential.

 Check the [documentation](https://solsoftware.github.io/capsula/) to make yourself familiar with all the concepts of Capsula library.